Akash8292/Continuity-equation/README.md

 ## Continuity-equation

 ## Overview
-This is a web application project developed for the Wev and Eltromagnetic course (PH 170) by our group during the 2th semester of B.Tech.
+This is a web application project developed for the Wave and Electromagnetic course (PH 170) by our group during the 2th semester of B.Tech.
 The application is designed to check whether a equation is continous or not.This continiuity is checked in Eltromagnetic , fluid dynamic , Computer vision and Energy Heat.The application is built using java in Android studio.